Source materials for "Conversations With Crazy Horse" by Bruce Brown

 As I started towards the battleground I met lots [of] women and children, mostly Sioux.
 They told us to hurry up as several of us had now got together and [a] lot more warriors were coming behind us.
 We were all singing our different society songs, some singing death songs, as this is the custom among all the Indians in going into battles.
 They also sing these songs when they are attacked and [are] in tight places.
 I heard lots of this singing at Sand Creek when Chivington attacked the village .

 Brave Bear says when he and his crowd got to the battleground, the soldiers were fighting on foot and had their horses in the timber in rear of them.
 I ran, he says, very close to the soldiers.
-They were firing in every direction as the Indians were getting around them back at the other end of the firing line of the soldiers.
+They were firing in every direction as the Indians were getting around their back at the other end of the firing line of the soldiers.

 Two Crow scouts of Custer came charging towards me.
 I also charged on them.
 When I got near them they both jumped off their horses and got on [the] side of their horses so they could shoot better.
 Just then [a] lot of warriors rushed up to count "coe" [coup] on them, but I was first to count "coe" [coup] on one.
 This gave me [a] big honor or big name by counting first "coe" in [the] Custer battle.
+[Note: this was probably Arikara scout Little Brave.
+Here is Wooden Leg's account of the death of Little Brave.]

 When I looked around towards the soldiers they were running to their horses, [and] Indians were thick as ants behind them.
 [Note: this was after Crazy Horse's flanking charge shattered Reno's defensive line in the timber.
 Here is Flying Hawk's account.]
 By this time the soldiers made quick for [the] Little Big Horn.
 The worst of it was [that] the soldiers struck very high banks of the river and all went over.
 When they struck the water it sounded like [a] cannon going off.
 This was awful as the bank was awful high.